Chapter One, “A Backward Glance”, from English Cooking: A New Approach by Rupert Croft-Cooke (London, 1960), pp. 17-30:

 So English cooking almost by natural selection, certainly through the instinctive good taste of our cooks, has evolved as a way of preparing the finest materials and is badly equipped to deal with poorer ones.
 Hence the bad name it has all over the world.
 Public caterers cannot commonly afford only the most delicately excellent of provisions and using our methods for others they produce inferior meals.

 The English way of cooking is a very ancient one, insular as our own language and character, a thing of our own.
 J.C.
 Drummond and Anne Wilbraham in their magnificent historical study of five centuries of English diet* though they are not primarily concerned with cooking, allow it to be seen that as early as the twelfth century we were going our own way.
 They quote an Historical Association leaflet translated from a manuscript written by William Fitztephen about 1183 which speaks of a public cookshop open day and night on the London riverbank where “dishes roast, fried and boiled, fish great and small” might be bought.
 Even then, it appears, there was a suggestion of coarseness for “those who desire to fare delicately need not search to find sturgeon or guinea-fowl or ‘Ionian francolin.’ ” Other accounts of thirteenth and fourteenth century London cookshops speak of pies, puddings and baked meats which could be eaten on the premises or taken home and H.T.
-Riley in his Memorials of London if some of their prices: The best roast pig for 8d.
+Riley in his Memorials of London gives some of their prices: The best roast pig for 8d.
 Three roast thrushes, 2d.
 Ten eggs, one penny.
 For the paste, fire and trouble upon a goose, 2d.
 (In this case the customer provided his own goose.)
 The best capon baked in a pasty, 8d.”
 It is interesting to see that meat pies and puddings which have remained one of our national accomplishments were already popular.

 Nor were our early cooks without vegetables and condiments.
 Onions, leaks and garlic were grown in London from mediæval times, (“Wel loved he garlike, onions and lekes” said Chaucer) saffron, pepper, fennel-seed, cane sugar from India and the Near East, and the number of spices could be obtained.